Don Drysdale

-Donald Scott Drysdale (July 23, 1936 – July 3, 1993), nicknamed "Big D", was an American professional baseball pitcher and broadcaster who played in Major League Baseball.
-He spent his entire 14-year career with the Brooklyn/Los Angeles Dodgers.
+Donald Scott Drysdale (July 23, 1936 – July 3, 1993), nicknamed "Big D", was an American professional baseball pitcher and broadcaster who played in Major League Baseball (MLB).
+He spent his entire 14-year career with the Brooklyn / Los Angeles Dodgers.
 Known for being a fierce competitor, Drysdale won the Cy Young Award in 1962 and was a three-time World Series champion during his playing career.